 The Group's consolidated income statement, consolidated statement of cash flows and segment and revenue analysis separately identify results before specific items.
 Specific items are those that in management's judgment need to be disclosed by virtue of their size, nature or incidence to provide additional information.
-Such items include, where significant, restructuring, redundancy and other costs relating to permanent capacity realignment or footprint reorganization, directly attributable acquisition costs and acquisition integration costs, profit or loss on disposal or termination of operations, start-up costs incurred in relation to and associated with plant builds, significant new line investments, major litigation costs and settlements and impairment of non-current assets.
+Such items include, where significant, restructuring, redundancy and other costs relating to permanent capacity realignment or footprint reorganization, directly attributable acquisition costs and acquisition integration costs, profit or loss on disposal or termination of operations, start-up costs incurred in relation to and associated with plant builds, significant new line investments, significant foreign currency fluctuations, major litigation costs and settlements and impairment of non-current assets.
 In this regard the determination of "significant" as included in our definition uses qualitative and quantitative factors.
-Judgment is used by the Group in assessing the particular items, which by virtue of their scale and nature, are disclosed in the Group's consolidated income statement, and related notes as exceptional items.
-Management considers columnar presentation to be appropriate in the consolidated income statement as it provides useful additional information and is consistent with the way that financial performance is measured by management and presented to the Supervisory Board.
-Exceptional restructuring costs are classified as exceptional items payable.
+Judgment is used by the Group in assessing the particular items, which by virtue of their scale and nature, are disclosed in the Group's consolidated income statement as it provides useful additional information and is consistent with the way that financial performance is measured by management and presented to the Supervisory Board.
+Exceptional restructuring costs are classified as restructuring provisions and all other exceptional costs when outstanding at the balance sheet date are classified as exceptional items payable.